top of page

 Why Join Marching Band or Color Guard?

-The RBV Band program is supported by an incredible staff, headed by our Band Director Eric Weirather and Assistant Director Jordan Jellison, who work tirelessly with students to build on their skills.
-Additionally support is provided by a team of dedicated coaches who provide music education, drill and color guard instruction.
+The RBV Band program is supported by an incredible staff headed by our Band Director Eric Weirather and Assistant Director Jordan Jellison, who work tirelessly with students to build on their skills.
+Additional support is provided by a team of dedicated coaches who provide music education, drill and color guard instruction.
 We also have a group of volunteers via our Band Boosters that support the band and band staff by raising necessary funds, building props, handling and organizing uniforms, serving as roadies, chaperones, and much, much more.

 Fundraising FAQ